-Wondering what the difference between jigsaw and reciprocating saw is?
-In the case of reciprocating saw, this kind of tool is known to many by different names such as Recipro saw, saws-all, sabre saw.
-The Milwaukee brand has even been coined the name of sawz all.
+Wondering what the difference between a jigsaw and a reciprocating saw is?
+In the reciprocating saw, this kind of tool is known to many by different names such as Recipro saw, saws-all, and saber saw.
+The Milwaukee brand coined the term “sawz all.”
 Whatever name you choose to call the tool.
-This powerful tool in question has can cut through wood, metal, masonry, fiberglass, and many other types of materials.
+This powerful tool in question can cut through wood, metal, masonry, fiberglass, and many other materials.

 A key point to remember is that this is a vital tool for many contractors.
 And a lot of DIY workshops globally.
 To them, this tool is the everyday handyman’s weapon of mass deconstruction.

 Sounding a lot like a phrase from one of Arnold Schwarzenegger.
-Reciprocating saws come with a powerful motor and are usually used to cut in a fast manner as well as cut deep when needed to.
-The major question is, how is a reciprocating saw diverse from other saws?
+Reciprocating saws come with a powerful motor and are usually used to cut quickly and cut deep when needed.
+The primary question is, how is a reciprocating saw diverse from other saws?

 According to my research, using simple English, a jigsaw is another type of reciprocating saw.
 The main difference is that technically, the jigsaw and Recipro saw are different saws.
-Very confusing I know but since in reality, they do about the same thing in terms of work, they can be considered as interchangeable.
-This article is going to lay out the differences between the two saws for good measure.
+Very confusing, I know, but since, in reality, they do about the same thing in terms of work, they can be considered interchangeable.
+This article will lay out the differences between the two saws.

 The jigsaw power tool.

-Each and every jigsaw is able to handle a number of cutting projects but bear in mind that each saw may offer a different set of features that may or will better suit the individual that is going to use it for specific applications.
-An example, let’s say you are using your jigsaw for maybe scroll cuts or crafting and you may want one that has a knob-style kind of auxiliary handle that is capable of producing precision cutting as well as steering control.
+Every jigsaw can handle several cutting projects but bear in mind that each saw may offer a different set of features that may or will better suit the individual who will use it for specific applications.
+For example, let’s say you are using your jigsaw for maybe scroll cuts or crafting, and you may want one that has a knob-style kind of auxiliary handle capable of producing precision cutting and steering control.